AllenNeuralDynamics/openscope-experimental-launcher/docs/source/end_state_system.rst

 End State and Debug State System
 =================================

-The OpenScope Experimental Launcher uses a clean separation between runtime state and post-processing to ensure extensibility and debuggability.
+The OpenScope Experimental Launcher uses a clean separation between runtime state and post-acquisition to ensure extensibility and debuggability.

 Design Principles
 -----------------

-1. **Session Creation as Post-Processing**: Session files are created by reading experiment output folders, not during runtime.
+1. **Session Creation as Post-Acquisition**: Session files are created by reading experiment output folders, not during runtime.
 This allows session files to be regenerated after the fact.

 2. **Debug State for Crash Analysis**: When experiments crash, the launcher saves its current state to help with debugging.